awordai/aword/README.md

 ## Functionality overview

-The functionality can be divided in two parts: ingestion, and data use.
+The functionality can be divided in two parts: ingesting data, and appying it.
 Ingestion should happen regularly, possibly triggered by a cron.
 It includes:

-- Fetch information from sources (like notion, or local directories).
+- Fetching information from sources (like notion, or local directories).
 Each source has source units (a notion page, a file in a local directory).
 Each source unit has a scope (like "confidential", or "customer_support"), a context (like "historical", or "reference") and one or more categories.
-- Parse the information into chunks.
+- Parsing the information into semantically competent chunks.
-- Store the chunks and their provenance in a cache database.
-The current version implements an edge cache based in SQLite.
+- Storing the chunks and their provenance in a cache database.
+The current version implements an edge cache based in SQLite, but other caching options are planned.
 The chunks are stored in a way that enables incremental fetching and parsing.
-- Create embeddings for the chunks and store them in a vector database.
+- Creating embeddings for the chunks and storing them in a vector database.
 The current implementation uses Qdrant.
 Each chunk in the vector database knows the source unit from which it has been extracted, as well as its scope, context and categories.
 When a source unit changes all its chunks are deleted from the vector database and new embeddings are stored.

-Data use includes:
+Data application includes:

-- Retrieve the relevant chunks to answer a query from the vector database, possibly given a scope, a context, and some categories.
+- Retrieving from the vector database the relevant chunks to answer a query, possibly given a scope, a context, and some categories.
-- Use the retrieved chunks as the background information to query a model, together with input from the user.
+- Using the retrieved chunks as the background information to query a model, together with input from the user.

 ### Personas

-A persona is an entity that has access to the chunks belonging to a set of scopes for use as background information, and can use them to query the model with customer questions.
-You can define, for example, a persona that can only access the "customer_support" chunks.
-This persona can safely answer customer questions without leaking data tagged as "confidential".
+A persona is an entity that has restricted access to a set of scopes.
+You can define, for example, a persona that can only access data within the "customer_support" scope.
+This persona can safely answer customer questions without leaking data in "confidential" scope.

-You can define personas with a json file `personas.json` in a config directory:
+Personas are defined in `personas.json`, in a configuration directory:

 ```json
 {